nhn/tui.image-editor/apps/image-editor/README.md

 ### Via Contents Delivery Network (CDN)

-TOAST UI products are available over the CDN powered by [TOAST Cloud](https://www.toast.com).
+TOAST UI products are available over the CDN powered by [NHN Cloud](https://www.toast.com).

 You can use the CDN as below.